 No, Distrokid does not copyright your music.

 Others will even assume that Distrokid is so awesome that you won’t ever need to get your music copyrighted.
 I mean, everything on the internet can be tracked to the creation date, so I just have to show the dates, and I’ll be fine in terms of Copyright, right?

 No, you will not be fine and your work will be rightfully stolen.

 Okay, I’m kidding.
-Proving that you own the copyright for your song is very possible if you can gather creation dates and makeshift your own little folder of proof, but will it for sure be enough?
+Proving that you own the copyright for your song is possible if you can gather creation dates and makeshift your own little folder of proof, but will it be enough?
 Will it hold as high in court as if you had copyrighted the work with the official government copyright office?